-Teams must produce an original prototype or sample of an interactive application or video game with at least one level and ten (10) minutes of interactive content.
-It must be created during the school year immediately preceding the competition deadline.
-The production should include the sample or prototype itself and other submissions described in Section 2 above.
-Resumes should include the skills gained from their experience developing the competition submission, the time they invested, and the professional and academic relevance to the competitor's career ambitions.
+Teams must produce an original prototype or sample of an interactive application or video game with at least one (1) level and ten (10) minutes of interactive content.
+It must be created during the school year immediately preceding the competition.
+The production should include the sample or prototype itself and other submissions described above in the "Supplied by Competitor" section.
+Resumes should include the skills gained from the experience developing the competition submission, the time that was invested, and the professional and academic relevance to the competitor's career ambitions.